 While traffic analytics tells you what is happening on your website, user feedback tells you why.
 Feedback from users helps you find out what's important to them, so you can use this insight to boost conversions, improve user experience, and lower drop-offs.

 You can collect feedback from both website visitors and product users logged in to your platform.
-For example, Hotjar’s Incoming Feedback widget lets users tag any page element with a love-to-hate reaction and add their comments.
+For example, Hotjar’s Feedback widget lets users tag any page element with a love-to-hate reaction and add their comments.